The only way you could look different is if you made something yourself, which is why a lot of people used to sew.

 When I travel internationally, often to third-world countries, I always spend time speaking, eating, and interacting with local people, especially kids.
 I remember watching foreigners and their things — the Western goods, Barbies, BMX bikes — from a distance and thinking ‘they are impossible to reach.’
 I thought of myself as a second-grade human.
 I know that for many around the world, the thing that counts more than money is being acknowledged, being encouraged, and given hope.
 That’s what I always try to do; some of the most rewarding and touching moments with people from completely different worlds have been exactly that.

-Sometimes, it feels like the universe is working against you at every turn, a sentiment Tina could’ve turned into a mantra during her childhood.
-Instead, she went the opposite route, doing as much as she possibly could to forge her own path in life and control her destiny.
-Maybe that’s why, on a wintry Sofia day, the powers that be decided that everything was going to work out for Tina’s personal yet relatable editorial project.
+Sometimes, it feels like the universe is working against you at every turn.
+It is a sentiment Tina could’ve turned into a mantra during her childhood, but she took the opposite route.
+She forged her own path in life, controlling her destiny.

 We did everything in one day and didn’t have problems with traffic, schedules, or people walking in the frames.
 So, honestly, it was just meant to be.